Synthetic cannabinoid poisoning

-Use of K2 and other SCBs is on the rise, especially among adolescents, young adults, and incarcerated individuals.
+Use of K2 and other SCBs is on the rise, especially among adolescents, young adults, homeless people, and incarcerated individuals.
 SCB toxicity is a particularly concerning public health issue.
 Outbreaks have been identified by clusters of emergency department visits and poison control center calls for illness due to SCB use.
 A recent study comparing SCB and botanical marijuana exposures reported to Texas poison control centers demonstrated 4 times more SCB poisoning reports.
 Clinical features of SCB poisoning vary and include neurologic, psychiatric, cardiovascular, and gastrointestinal symptoms.
 SCB poisoning can be fatal.

 This summary is a general discussion of SCB poisoning.
-For information on serious bleeding and abnormal coagulation profiles associated with use of SCBs contaminated with brodifacoum, a long-lasting vitamin K antagonist used in rat poisoning, see Synthetic cannabinoid-associated coagulopathy.
+For information on serious bleeding and abnormal coagulation profiles associated with use of SCBs contaminated with brodifacoum, a long-lasting vitamin K antagonist used in rat poisoning, see synthetic cannabinoid-associated coagulopathy.

-Related topic: E-cigarette or vaping product use-associated lung injury (EVALI)
+Related topic: e-cigarette or vaping product use-associated lung injury (EVALI)